if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public static VRTK_BaseHighlighter GetActiveHighlighter(GameObject obj)`

  * Parameters
-   * `GameObject obj` - The game object to check for a highlighter on.
+   * `GameObject obj` - The GameObject to check for a highlighter on.
  * Returns
    * `VRTK_BaseHighlighter` - A valid and active highlighter.

-The GetActiveHighlighter method checks the given game object for a valid and active highlighter.
+The GetActiveHighlighter method checks the given GameObject for a valid and active highlighter.

 ---